retrievercommunications/cluster-scheduler-demo/ecs/README.md

     aws ecs register-task-definition --cli-input-json file://tasks/hello-server.json

-// note if you want to modify the task definition json file and
+**Note**: If you want to modify the task definition json file, then you can re-register the task using the same command as above.
-// then you can re-register the task and it will automatically create a new version of the task in the same family
+It will automatically create a new version of the task in the same family.
-// when you run, just make sure you specify the right version number
+When you run, just make sure you specify the right version number.

 Run the task